kubernetes-sigs/controller-runtime/designs/component-config.md

 #### Default ComponentConfig Type

-To enable `controller-runtime` to have a default `ComponentConfig` struct which can be used instead of requiring each controller or extension to build it's own `ComponentConfig` type, we can create a `DefaultControllerConfiguration` type which can exist in `pkg/api/config/v1alpha1/types.go`.
+To enable `controller-runtime` to have a default `ComponentConfig` struct which can be used instead of requiring each controller or extension to build its own `ComponentConfig` type, we can create a `DefaultControllerConfiguration` type which can exist in `pkg/api/config/v1alpha1/types.go`.
 This will allow the controller authors to use this before needing to implement their own type with additional configs.

 ```golang
 // pkg/api/config/v1alpha1/types.go